polkadot-fellows/Evaluations/evidence/bkontur/0002-bkontur-2024-retention-rank1-evidence.md

-# Evidence-0002: Retention at to Rank 1
+# Evidence-0002: Retention at Rank 1

 |                 |                                 |
 | --------------- |---------------------------------|